 In 1999, the Haas School of Business recruited Raube to revitalize its Graduate Program In Health Management.
 While teaching and overseeing the health care program, Raube also carried out consulting and research projects in over 60 countries across Africa, Asia, and Latin America.
 And as director since 2010 of the International Business Development Program at Haas, she now places some 140 MBA students per year on business and non-profit consulting projects around the world.

-In her role at the Institute for Business & Social Impact, Professor Raube is working to expand the kaleidoscope of programs that link for-profit business and the broader goals of social and environmental sustainability.
+In her role at the Institute for Business & Social Impact, Professor Raube is working to expand the kaleidoscope of programs that link for-profit business, non-profit organizations, and the broader goals of social and environmental sustainability.

 PhD, Policy Analysis, RAND Graduate School of Policy Studies